-We have gathered information and ressources that might be of interest to parents of future students:
+We have gathered below information and resources that might be of interest to parents and guardians of future students:

-- The Student Services Centre (SSC) offers a variety of services through the Undergraduate Office, the International Exchange Program and Scholarship Program, and the Telfer School’s Career Centre.
+The Student Services Centre (SSC) provides students with a variety of services through the Undergraduate Office, the International Exchange Program, the Scholarship Program, and the Telfer School of Management Career Centre.

-- Financial resources are available to help you understand the ins and outs of one very important aspect of getting a university education.
+A vast number of financial resources are available to help students understand the ins and outs of this very important aspect of getting a university education: finances.